Meet the Team

 Brianna has been volunteering with UFL since September 2012 and is a junior Nutritional Sciences and Dietetics major at Texas Tech University.
 After she graduates next December, she plans to pursue a Master’s degree while completing a dietetic internship.
 She ultimately wants to be a clinical dietitian in a hospital setting, specializing in nutrition support.

 Justina is a senior at Texas Tech University.
 She is planning on graduating in May of 2014 with a Bachelor’s in Nutrition and Dietetics and will start her internship in the fall of 2014.
-She is the Vice-President for the Student Academy of Nutrition and Dietetics and Secretary and Publics Relations Chair of the honor society of Phi Upsilon Omicron.
+She is the Vice-President for the Student Academy of Nutrition and Dietetics and Secretary and Publics Relations Chairperson of the honor society of Phi Upsilon Omicron.

 Jordan George is a sophomore at Texas Tech University.
 She is a Nutrition/Dietetics major, and hopes to eventually work alongside other health professionals in improving people’s quality of life.
 She has been a UFL leader for one semester, and look forward to getting more involved with the organization.